58191554/PointNet-Project/README.md

    In order to constrain the matrix learned by t-net to be rotaion matrix, a penalty term is added to the loss of the module and have a coeficient alpha.
 Let student tune the alpha value and observe the accuracy change due to the alpha.
 This can help student understand the loss deisgn and the intuition for the proposal of t-net in PointNet.

 3. Concatenating data and global feature during segmentation
+### Run
+Open classifier.ipynb and segmentation.ipynb will show you the model structure and how we train.